kcarlton55/flashcardz/README.md

 # **flashcardz**

 ## **What the program does**
-Flashcardz is used to aid in learning a foreign language, learning math tables, etc..
-The program works by showing the word on each card, then its definition, to the user one-by-one.
-A tally is recorded for each word that the user correctly remembered the definition of.
-Cards are removed once the tally reaches a maximum value.
-(The word "Cards" actually means words and defintions that are stored in a file on the user's computer.)
+Flashcardz is used to aid in the learning a foreign language, math tables, etc.
+One-by-one a word, then its defintion, is shown to the user.
+A card's tally is incremented each time the user correctly recalled a word's defintion.
+Cards are removed once a card's maximum tally has been reached.

-The program runs from python's command line terminal.
-Use flashcardz primary function to show the cards:
+The program runs from python's command line terminal, i.e its [REPL](https://www.pythonmorsels.com/using-the-python-repl/).
+Use flashcardz go() function to show cards one-by-one:

 ```
 >>> go()
 ```

 Adding words words to your deck of cards is easy.
 Use flashcardz's add()
-fuction:
+function:

 ```
 >>> add('correr', 'to run (to move quickly on two feet)')